·

 How to Store No-Bake Banana Split Icebox Cake

-Store leftover banana split icebox cake covered tightly in the refrigerator or freezer, depending on the texture you prefer.
+Store leftover banana split icebox cake, covered tightly, in the refrigerator or freezer, depending on your preferred texture.

 If you want a softer, creamier dessert, keep it refrigerated.
 If you want firmer slices that hold their shape, store them in the freezer and let them sit at room temperature for a few minutes before serving.